dci-java-course/MultithreadedFileDownloader/README.md

 Exception Handling: Implement proper error handling to deal with exceptions such as invalid URLs, network errors, or file access issues.
 Log any exceptions that occur.

 Save Files: Save the downloaded files to a specified directory on the local machine.

+# Project Structure:

+Here's an outline for the project structure:

+Downloader.java: The main class that manages the downloading process and user interaction.

+DownloadTask.java: A class representing a download task that can be executed by a thread.

+FileDownloader.java: A utility class for downloading files from URLs.

+ProgressMonitor.java: A class for monitoring and displaying download progress.

+Main.java: The entry point of the application.